 The 2013 Legislature passed SB 108 which extends the credit through 2019.
-Among other changes, the legislation made the definition of a "permanent, irrevocable fund" which can accept donations eligible for the credit refer to the Uniform Prudent Management of Institutional Funds Act (Title 72, Chapter 30, MCA).
+Among other changes, the legislation made the definition of a "permanent, irrevocable fund" which can accept donations eligible for the credit refer to the Uniform Prudent Management of Institutional Funds Act (Title 72, Chapter 30).

-The table shows credits claimed on corporate tax returns by fiscal year for 2006 through 2008 and by tax year for 2009 through 2012.
+The table shows credits claimed on corporate tax returns by fiscal year for 2008 and by tax year for 2009 through 2014.

-HB 434, which was passed in the 1997 legislative session, created the credit.
+House Bill 434, which was passed in the 1997 legislative session, created the credit.